-Moisture barrier: If your PCBs are moisture sensitive (most are, at some level), or will be shipped by ocean freight, or through a humid climate, look at moisture barrier packaging.
+Moisture barrier: If your PCBs are moisture sensitive (most are, at some level), or will be shipped by ocean freight, or through a humid climate, look at moisture barrier packaging or a moisture barrier bag.
 Your PCBs will be individually sealed, probably with a little packet of desiccant, to keep out moisture in the air, regardless of where the boards travel en route to you.
 Moisture barrier packaging is usually puncture resistant, too, so it gives a little extra protection to your boards.

-Vacuum sealed: For the hardcore moisture sensitive applications, you can have all the air sucked out of the packaging around your PCB.
-I think it looks like a neater version shrink wrap, and of course, I prefer everything neat and tidy.
+Vacuum sealed: For the hardcore moisture sensitive circuit board applications, you can have all the air sucked out of the packaging around your PCB.
+I think it looks like a neater version shrink wrap.
 You can also get vacuum sealed ESD packaging if you need protection on multiple fronts.

 What do I need for my PCB?

 Choose a packaging that’s going to provide adequate protection for your board.
 After designing and manufacturing, you don’t want the boards to get damaged in transit.
 If you are receiving multiple boards in a single shipment, then have them packaged based on their custom requirements.
 I wrap a drone very differently than a bag of candy bars, but I want them both to arrive unscathed.